publisha/publisha.github.io/pages/InDesign_to_HTML.md

 >**Note**: There are other options to use for the layout of the exported HTML; you can use the *existing layout*, however, there is a degree of unpredictability in the order of the components, with stories arranged according to order of creation.
 Content can also be arranged with *Articles*, and export to HTML can use this feature too.

-### Build the Table of contents
+## Build the Table of contents

 If you don't have a TOC then get InDesign to build one.
 You don't need to worry about how this looks but use an unordered list to style.
 You'll need the nesting sorted (Scenes inside Acts).

-#### Lists
+Let’s take a moment to explore the concept of lists— both in InDesign and HTML.

-Let’s take a moment to explore the concept of list— both in InDesign and HTML.
+### Lists in InDesign

 In InDesign we would use a bulleted list, although we do not need to style with bullets, but we do need to construct as a structure so that the items follow along and are indented if they are sub listed items.
 In our Shakespeare play example the **Scene** is a sub-section of the **Act**, so in our table of contents (TOC) we will want to reflect this structure; we normally do this by indenting the second level further than the parent level like this: